matsse/SmartPolice-Interface/README.md

 ## Requirements
 The main requirement needed to install this program is to have go installed.

+But other installed packages that you have to install are:
+- wget
+- git

 1. On Ubuntu and Debian golang can be installed with the following command.

 ```bash